 Rooms can include three twin beds, dressers, and basic bed linens.
 Basic wireless Internet access is available on the property as well as a employee computer that is hooked to high-speed internet.
 A landline telephone and basic cable is provided.

 Bi-weekly pay schedule, available housing, staff bikes, store and restaurant discounts, a the Black Hills Badlands VIP pass for free or discounted admissions throughout the Black Hills and full use of resort facilities as well as discounted family camping and lodging is available.
-A staff shuttle is available to checkout for runs to Walmart or to see the sites of the Black Hills.
+A staff shuttle is operated to Walmart or to see the sites of the Black Hills.
 We also have nightly entertainment and church services on Sunday morning.

 Getting Here and Getting Around

 The employee is responsible for getting themselves to and from their work obligation.
 A car is recommended but not imperative.
 The Resort offers a staff van for running to town for groceries and supplies.
 We do offer a free nighty shuttle to Mt.
 Rushmore for the night lighting ceremony.
 Employee bikes are available on the property.